E4S Conversation club

 Depending on the number of attendees, we can have up to three conversations during each event, so make sure that you have a good internet connection and be ready to speak.

-E4S Conversation Club meets monthly, usually on the final Wednesday of each month at 12:00 PM EST. To find out when this is in your local time and where to connect, sign up using the link below.
+E4S Conversation Club meets monthly, usually on the final Thursday of each month at 12:00 PM EST. To find out when this is in your local time and where to connect, sign up using the link below.

 We exchange ideas with each other through conversation (not monologues).